Wyko/essential_deathworlders/content/books/good-training/8-fetch.md

 "I think I’ve worked through your bottleneck, too.
 I can’t *wait* to try this new routine out on one of you!"
 Arés had a toothy grin that could frighten a gricka to death.

-"…Understood."
+"...Understood."
 He returned the gesture with a toothy growl-grin he’d developed just for human interaction, one they seemed to appreciate in in the snarly-playful spirit it was offered.
 After all, Gaoians and humans shared more than a few aggressively cheerful social cues.

 "Anyway, the fact he is an obvious spy was precisely the point.
 Because it is only obvious to other Gaoians."
 He waited to see if they could fill in the details.
-Sure enough…
+Sure enough...

-"…cultural thing, the Clanless would know he wasn’t there without purpose…"
+"...cultural thing, the Clanless would know he wasn’t there without purpose..."

-"…just see him as a big dock worker or engineer…"
+"...just see him as a big dock worker or engineer..."

-"…may assume he was dull and not ask too many questions…"
+"...may assume he was dull and not ask too many questions..."

 "You have the idea.
 He could quite openly recruit amongst the Clanless and possibly offer some of them a path to Clan adoption, and outsiders are unaware of the subtext.
 All they see is a very strong and sociable engineer on their crew.
 In return, the Clanless keep his secret, because they jeopardize their prospects by spreading rumors.
 And we Gaoians are not very trusting of outsiders these days."